arq5x/lumpy-sv/README.rst

 	# scripts/pairend_distro.pl will display mean and stdev to screen, we will
 	# assume the mean=500 and stdev=50

+    # run lumpy with just the paired-end data
 	../bin/lumpy \
 	    -mw 4 \
 	    -tt 1e-3 \